jshchnz/refiner/README.md

 # Refiner

-** A macOS menu bar app that auto-detects and renders JSON, XML, CSV, Markdown, code, and more.
+** A macOS app that auto-detects and renders JSON, XML, CSV, Markdown, code, and more.

 _Or in other words, an app for data refinement._